Toyota Prius and many related hybrid meta-links

 http://privatenrg.com/

 Wayne Brown, one of the seminal Prius hackers, maintains a good info site that only *hints* at some of the amazing analytical work he's done.
+He's also one of the foremost "extra batteries" experimental pioneers.

 http://techno-fandom.org/~hobbit/cars/five-stages.txt

-[a rework of what was http://priuschat.com/forums/kb.php?mode=article&k=14
+[a rework of what was http://priuschat.com/threads/n.b.php?mode=article&k=14

 which seems to have vanished in the meantime]